UofT-DSI/sql/README.md

 * Camera is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.

 ## Policies
 * **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this course more accessible to you, please let us know.
+If there is something we can do to make this module more accessible to you, please let us know.
-* **Course communications:** Communications take place over email or on Slack.
+* **Module communications:** Communications take place over email or on Slack.
 If communicating over email, please include "DSI-SQL" or similar in the subject line, e.g. "DSI-SQL: CTE question"
 * **Camera:** Keeping your camera on is optional.
 * **Microphone:** Please keep microphones muted unless you need to speak.
 Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
 * **Assessment:** There will be homework which **is not** graded, but highly recommended, and there will be two assignments which **are** graded.